 The P0161 diagnostic trouble code is a moderate to low one; you shouldn’t lose any sleep over it.
 The vehicle won’t have any drivability issues because of the code.
 However, you will fail an emission test when subjected to one.

-In other words, you don’t have to attend to the code immediately.
-But you should do so at the first chance you get.
+In other words, you don’t have to deal with the code immediately.
+But it would be best if you did so at the first chance you get.

 How To Diagnose And Fix The P0161 Code?

-Speaking of attending to the P0161 code, below is a step-by-step guide for troubleshooting and fixing the code.
+Speaking of dealing with the P0161 code, below is a step-by-step guide for troubleshooting and fixing the code.
 You will need your car’s repair/service manual and a multimeter.

 1. Perform A Visual Inspection